ethan-ck/Alexandria/Database Design and Development/DB Design.md

 	- The primary key table can be referred to as the parent table, or master table
 	- Tables with the foreign keys are sometimes referred to as child tables
 		- Foreign keys are redundancy, which is usually bad, but not in this case.
+	- 3 types of relationships
+		- One to One
+		- One to many
+		- Many to many (Sometimes it is resolved in multiple Many to One relationships)
+			- (Many students sign up to many classes ----> Student signs up to many classes + Many classes are assigned to one student)
+		-

 - Crow's Feet Notation
 	- A three line, kind of like a pitchfork, represents the "many" side of the relationship